Training & Safety

 In nearly every sport, having and using the proper equipment adds to the enjoyment of the activity.
 Cycling is no exception.
 Moreover, having the right equipment when you ride increases your comfort tremendously.
 If you need a new bike or have questions about cycling gear, call the Ride office at 699-BIKE and your Ride Guides can help.

 The most important thing for The Ride is a good bicycle that runs well and fits you properly.
 Poor bicycle fit leads to enormous discomfort over long rides and can cause injuries in the knees, upper and lower back, neck and arms.
 It is definitely worth the time, effort and money to take your bike to a reputable bike shop for a proper fit.
 If your bike isn’t the right size, there are parts that can be altered.
 If you’re not sure, one of our Outfitters will be happy to help.

 Once you know your bicycle fits you well, it’s important to be certain that it is in good working order.
 Here again, it’s worth it to maintain your bicycle so that it serves you well and doesn’t break down during The Ride.
 If you haven’t ridden it in a while, scrape the cobwebs off and take it to your local bike shop for a tune-up.

 A good helmet is essential for all cyclists.
 All Riders are required to wear a helmet while on The Ride and all training rides prior to the event.
 Cyclists who don’t wear helmets are roughly seven times more likely to suffer head injuries in a crash, and a cyclist who sustains a head injury is 20 times more likely to die than a cyclist who suffers other injuries.
 Helmets are mandatory on The Ride.

-Choose a helmet that fits securely on your head, is well ventilated and is approved.
-All Ride participants must wear an approved bicycle helmet.
+Choose a helmet that fits securely on your head, is well ventilated and is certified.
+All Ride participants must wear a certified bicycle helmet.